open-toolchain/tekton-catalog/README.md

 ## IBM Cloud Container Registry related tasks

 - **icr-containerize**: This task is building and pushing an image to [IBM Cloud Container Registry](https://cloud.ibm.com/docs/services/Registry?topic=registry-getting-started).
 This task is relying on [Buildkit](https://github.com/moby/buildkit) to perform the build of the image.
 [Documentation is here](./container-registry/README.md)
-- **icr-cr-build**: this task builds and pushes an image to the [IBM Cloud Container Registry](https://cloud.ibm.com/docs/services/Registry?topic=registry-getting-started).
+- **icr-cr-build**: This task builds and pushes an image to the [IBM Cloud Container Registry](https://cloud.ibm.com/docs/services/Registry?topic=registry-getting-started).
 This task relies on [IBM Cloud Container Registry](https://cloud.ibm.com/docs/services/Registry?topic=registry-getting-started) `build` command to perform the build of the image.
 [Documentation is here](./container-registry/README.md)
 - **icr-execute-in-dind**: This task runs `docker` commands (build, inspect...) that communicate with a sidecar dind, and push the resulting image to the [IBM Cloud Container Registry](https://cloud.ibm.com/docs/services/Registry?topic=registry-getting-started).
 [Documentation is here](./container-registry/README.md)
 - **icr-execute-in-dind-cluster**: This task runs `docker` commands (build, inspect...) that communicate with a docker dind instance hosted in a kubernetes cluster (eventually deploying the Docker DinD if needed), and pushes the resulting image to the [IBM Cloud Container Registry](https://cloud.ibm.com/docs/services/Registry?topic=registry-getting-started).
 [Documentation is here](./container-registry/README.md)
 - **icr-check-va-scan**: This task is verifying that a [Vulnerability Advisor scan](https://cloud.ibm.com/docs/services/Registry?topic=va-va_index) has been made for the image and process the outcome of the scan.
 [Documentation is here](./container-registry/README.md)